 The busiest time to visit the Serengeti-Mara ecosystem is from July to October, when the annual Great Migration of wildebeest and zebra moves up to the Mara River that separates Tanzania and Kenya.
 These perilous river crossings are undoubtedly a spectacle to witness, but nothing beats the Masai Mara in December for me.

 November’s short rains have just ended and the grasslands are growing back into a lush, green carpet, plump with nutrients for impala, topi and warthog.
 With most of the wildebeest gone, the elephant herds return — you can spend time watching them swimming and playing in the Mara River.
-The rains have washed away the territorial scent markings of the plains’s game, and impala and Thomson’s gazelle chase each other around, reasserting their dominance.
-Without a constant buffet of wildebeest around, hyenas and lions compete for food while leopards stalk smaller prey in solitude and cheetahs hunt and eat quickly before the bigger cats catch on.
+The rains have washed away the territorial scent markings of the plains game, and impala and Thomson’s gazelle chase each other around, reasserting their dominance.
+Without a constant buffet of wildebeest around, hyena and lion compete for food while leopard stalk smaller prey in solitude and cheetah hunt and eat quickly before the bigger cats catch on.
 There are often bursts of rain in the afternoon, but this settles the dust and cools off the day.

 My time in the Mara is spent on game drives in the main reserve and a bordering conservancy.
 Even in the vast amount of space we explore over the span of a few days, I see only a handful of other vehicles.

 My safari ends with me sipping a gin and tonic on an escarpment, watching the sunset wash the land in a warm glow — a land that has long captured the world’s attention.

 Read more about safaris in Kenya